 The coronavirus pandemic has brought about a slew of changes to the legal system that affects both British citizens and foreign nationals working and living within the United Kingdom.

 As global travel restrictions were lifted the concessions changed and applicants were expected to take all reasonable steps to leave the UK to make applications where appropriate.
 The picture now is slightly different and we may see the return of certain concessions in light of recent travel bans.
-For now, if a visa holder intends to leave the UK but has not been able to do so (i.e. because they have not been able to book a flight or they have the coronavirus) and their leave expires between 1 September and 31 October 2020, they can request ‘additional assurance’ i.e. additional time to stay in the UK.
-If granted, this does not give the applicant leave to remain in the UK but it will protect them from any adverse consequences where they would otherwise be regarded as an overstayer.
-Applicants should contact the Coronavirus Immigration Team to make this application.
+For now, if a visa holder intends to leave the UK but has not been able to do so (i.e., because of a travel ban or they have the coronavirus) and their leave expires between 1 January 2021 and 28 February 2021, they can request ‘exceptional assurance’ i.e., additional time to stay in the UK.
+If granted, this does not give the applicant leave to remain in the UK, but it will protect them from any adverse consequences where they would otherwise be regarded as an overstayer.
+If the conditions allow, the applicant can continue working in the UK.

 Visa holders who would ordinarily have to leave the UK to make an application, may make a visa application from within the UK if they:

-The government has confirmed that the UKVI service can reuse fingerprints that applicants for student and child visas have already given.
+The government has confirmed that UKVI service can reuse fingerprints that applicants for student and child visas have already given.
 This means applicants do not have to attend a UKVCAS or an SSC service point appointment to provide biometric information.

-However, they will still have to provide the UKVI with an image of their face and supporting documents, and will be emailed with instructions on how to provide this evidence.
+However, they will still have to provide the UKVI with an image of their face and supporting documents.
+The applicant will receive an email with instructions on how to provide this evidence.
 The Government has confirmed that if a Visa Application Centre is still closed, the applicant can apply online and select a Visa Application Centre in any country worldwide, subject to that country’s entry requirements, to submit their application and biometrics.
 This concession will be available until 31 March 2021.

-If an individual’s 30-day visa to travel to the UK for work has expired, or is about to expire, they can request a replacement with extended validity dates at no extra cost.
-This free extension process will last until the end of 2020 and we imagine it will be extended.
+Previously If an individual’s 30-day visa to travel to the UK for work had expired, or was about to expire, they could request a replacement with extended validity dates at no extra cost.
+This free extension process was due to last until the end of 2020 and we imagine it will be extended.

-On 31 March 2020 the Home Secretary announced that various front line health and social care workers (both in the NHS and in independent businesses) including doctors, nurses and paramedics and their families will have their visas automatically extended, for one year if it is due to expire before 1 October 2020, free of charge in an effort to help combat the COVID-19 epidemic.
+On 31 March 2020, the Home Secretary announced that front-line health and social care workers (both in the NHS and in independent businesses) including doctors, nurses, and paramedics and their families would have their visas automatically extended, for one year if it is due to expire before 1 October 2020, free of charge in an effort to help combat the COVID-19 epidemic.
 This list was expanded considerably on 1 May 2020.

 Finally, the government has confirmed that family members of frontline workers who die from COVID-19 will be offered indefinite leave to remain.

 On 21 May 2020, the government announced that NHS and care workers will be exempt from paying the IHS (a levy on migrant workers to go towards the cost of using the NHS).
-This will be welcomed particularly as the HIS is to increase to £624 per adult per year from October 2020.
+This will be welcomed particularly as the IHS increased to £624 per adult per year from October 2020.

 Ordinarily, those with a Tier 1 Entrepreneur visa must employ at least 2 people for 12 consecutive months each as a condition of their visa.
 This rule has been relaxed where business has been disrupted due to COVID-19 and the 12-month period can now be made up of multiple jobs across different months.
-While time staff spend on furlough will not count towards the 12 month period, if the Tier 1 visa holder has not been able to meet these requirements by the time their visa expires, they can temporarily extend their stay in order to do so.
-This concession will apply to Tier 1 Entrepreneur applications made after 31 May 2020, providing that the employment relied on is disrupted due to COVID-19.
+While the time staff spend on furlough will not count towards the 12-month period, if the Tier 1 visa holder has not been able to meet these requirements by the time their visa expires, they can temporarily extend their stay to do so.
+This concession will apply to Tier 1 Entrepreneur applications made after 31 May 2020, providing that the employment relied on is disrupted due to COVID-1.